 In this article, we will try to see how to identify memory intensive applications and how to free up and manage memory for better performance .

-In order to diagnose the memory usage, there are different tools that can help identify resource exhaustive apps.
+In order to diagnose Ubuntu memory usage (or Linux memory usage), there are different tools that can help identify resource exhaustive apps.

 The ‘top’ command can display the processes that are eating up large amounts of memory.
 In order to see this in action, open up your terminal and type in: